-We found that in a taste comparison against the chicken soup that was made in the pressure cooker using my grandmother’s recipe vs. one made without vegetables, we didn’t really miss the vegetables.
+We found that we didn’t really miss the vegetables.
 Why?
 Because the pressure cooker intensifies the flavours of what you’re cooking.
 I was surprised by the results so from now on, I’ll make chicken stock without the vegetables for flavourful broth and freeze it.

 When I want a bowl of soup, I’ll just thaw it out and then load it up with lots of yummy fresh vegetables while I’m heating it.
 That way I can enjoy and eat the veggies instead of throwing them away when the broth is strained.
 When reheating the chicken soup, add vegetables such as sliced carrots, celery or even frozen peas then cover the pot with a lid.
 Keep covered until the raw veggies are tender or your delicious broth may evaporate before they’re cooked through!